About Keter

 What paths connect to Keter on the Tree of Life?

-Path 1 to Chokhmah (Hebrew letter Aleph, the silent breath), Path 2 to Binah (Hebrew letter Bet, the container), Path 3 to Tiferet (Hebrew letter Gimel, the camel that carries across the desert of the Abyss).
-These three paths represent the first differentiations of undifferentiated will into the duality of wisdom and understanding, and the direct channel of grace that bridges the supernal and lower sefirot.
+Path 11 to Chokhmah (Hebrew letter Aleph, the silent breath that carries divine will into wisdom).
+Path 12 to Binah (Bet, the container that receives and holds).
+Path 13 to Tiferet (Gimel, the camel that carries across the desert of the Abyss).
+These three paths are the first differentiations of undifferentiated will into the polarity of wisdom and understanding, plus the direct channel of grace that bridges supernal and lower.